ItzDerock/simplevoicechat-music/README.md

 - `/music now-playing` - Shows the current song
 - `/music queue` - Shows the queue
 - `/music skip` - Skips the current song
+- `/music pause` - Pauses the current song
+- `/music resume` - Resumes the current song
+- `/music stop` - Stops the current song and clears the queue
+- `/music kill` - use when something goes wrong and you want to restart the plugin without restarting the server

 Song can be a soundcloud URL, Youtube URL, bandcamp URL, etc or it can be just a search term.
 By default, it will search on YouTube.
 You can force it to search on soundcloud by using the query `"scsearch: your search terms"`.
 Lavaplayer also supports YouTube Music, though it wasn't very reliable in my testing.
 To search YouTube Music, use the query `"ytmsearch: your search terms"`.